microsoftgraph/entra-powershell/module/docs/entra-powershell-v1.0/Microsoft.Graph.Entra/Add-EntracustomSecurityAttributeDefinitionAllowedValues.md

 Alpine True
 ```

-This example Add a predefined value:
+This example adds a predefined value to a custom security attribute definition.

 - `-CustomSecurityAttributeDefinitionId` Specify the unique identifier for custom security attribute definition.
+You can use the command `Get-EntraCustomSecurityAttributeDefinition` to get the ID.
-- `-Id` Specify the the unique identifier of an object.
+- `-Id` Specify the identifier for the predefined value.
 - `-IsActive` Specify whether the predefined value is active or deactivated.

 ## Parameters